Van0m/OfflineChat-Converter/README.md

 Features

-Convert: Transforms a string like "hello" into a phonetic representation like "huh euh luh luh oh".
+Convert: Transforms a string like "hello" into a phonetic representation like "huh euh luh luh ouh".

 Reverse: Converts the phonetic string back to the original text.